bbzorba/ESP32-Sensor-Applications/README.md

 # ESP32 Embedded Projects

-This repository is a collection of the main source codes for various embedded projects developed using the ESP-IDF framework for the ESP32 WROOM 32 module.
+This repository is a collection of various embedded projects developed using the ESP-IDF framework for the ESP32 WROOM 32 module.
 Each subdirectory within this repository will contain a self-contained ESP-IDF project.

 ## Getting Started

-To build and flash these projects onto your ESP32, you'll need to set up your development environment.
+To build and flash these projects onto your ESP32 without pulling the repository from this git repository, you'll need to set up your development environment.

 ## Prerequisites